adrian-datacamp/courses-hypothesis-testrepo/chapter2.md

 *** =instructions

 New York City has an open access dataset containing all 311 service calls requesting service or registering a complaint.
 The data has been preloaded in `complaints` dataframe.
-Several complaints have been made
+The Mayor's Office in requesting an assessment on the complaints happening in NYC

 *** =hint